📜 New Rules to Curb Misuse

 If you’re unsure about your device’s classification, refer to LTA’s Active Mobility rules for the latest regulations.
 Always purchase compliant mobility devices to stay on the right side of the law.

+Looking to purchase an LTA-compliant mobility device?
 Browse MOBOT's wide range of PMAs here!

 1 comment